Division of Epidemiology and Biostatistics

 - PhD, Social Psychology, University of Connecticut (2007)

-- MPH, Global Health, Harvard School of Public Health (2012)
+- MPH, Global and Population Health, Harvard T.H.
+Chan School of Public Health (2012)

 - MA, Social Psychology, University of Connecticut (2006)